 Context:

-The EUPLAYER project was developed in response to a growing disconnect between young people and the European Union, despite many youths feeling a general sense of belonging.
+The EU PLAYER project was developed in response to a growing disconnect between young people and the European Union, despite many youths feeling a general sense of belonging.
 Studies and past project experiences (e.g. READY, YourEP, VOICE) reveal that this disconnect stems from a lack of EU-related education in schools, a shortage of effective learning tools, and limited opportunities for young people, especially vulnerable youth, to understand how the EU affects their lives and how they can participate in democratic processes.
 This knowledge gap not only fuels disinterest and Euroscepticism but also undermines active citizenship.
 To address this, there is a clear need for accessible, engaging, and innovative learning methods like game-based education, alongside improved support for educators to make EU topics more relevant and appealing.

 Objectives:

-The project aims to strengthen young people’s knowledge of the European Union and their sense of belonging, focusing on those aged 13 to 20.
+The project aims to strengthen young people’s knowledge of the European Union and their sense of belonging, focusing on those aged 13 to 25.
 By promoting game-based learning, it engages both young individuals and educators in a dynamic and inclusive way.
 The initiative tackles euroscepticism by guiding participants on a journey from being EU Players to becoming EU Ambassadors, empowered to share what they have learned through local and international activities.
-The shift from analog to digital tools supports broader outreach and ensures the project’s long-term sustainability.
+The shift from analogue to digital tools supports broader outreach and ensures the project’s long-term sustainability.

 Activities and outputs